The Best of All FA Cup Finals

 - 2014: Arsenal vs Hull

-Best FA Cup Final
+What Makes the Best FA Cup Finals

 1953: Blackpool vs Bolton